hlanier14/dividend-stock-analysis/README.md

 Problem: I don't want to hand-calculate this value for the hundreds of dividend-paying stocks on the market.
 If I did, the stock's price would change by the time I finished!

-Purpose: Automatically calculate the valuation of stocks using DDM and serve those valuations to a dashboard on my portfolio website via REST API.
+Solution: Automatically calculate the valuation of stocks using DDM and serve those valuations to a dashboard on my portfolio website via REST API.

 ### Approach